acidbubbles/vambooru/README.md

 * Full text search of post text and title and tags
 * Search by tag
 * Make the post view page at least not completely ugly
+* Privacy policy, terms of service
+* Delete scene and users (and make sure we do delete them)
+* CDN for site css/js/image files
+* Show the scenes you voted for